 Sex, Politics and Religion

 A widening gamut of increasingly controversial issues are being debated between and among management, employees, clients, customers and vendors, at the water cooler and coffee machine, on the phone and in social media.
-Division is almost guaranteed over issues such as immigration, genderism, terrorism, abortion, the wall, Supreme Court nominations, marriage equality, Obamacare, tariffs, social security and Medicare, race relations, involvement overseas, nuclear war, income inequality, taxes, and investigations, just to name a few.
+Division is almost guaranteed over issues such as investigations, immigration, genderism, terrorism, abortion, the wall, marriage equality, Obamacare, tariffs, social security and Medicare, race relations, involvement overseas, nuclear war, income inequality, and taxes, just to name a few.

 Arguments and tensions arising from this mounting list threatens to cause reduced productivity, damage to morale, damage to a company’s brand, and loss of employees, clientele and business revenue.
 It also increases the likelihood of employers being sued by their employees.

-For example, if an employee expresses an opinion the boss doesn’t like, wears apparel with a brand the boss detests, or expresses support for a cause the boss opposes, and that employee is fired for some unrelated reason (e.g., low productivity), the employee may believe the firing was related to discriminatory reasons and sue claiming wrongful termination, discrimination or retaliation (based on one of the categories afforded protection under the law).
+For example, if an employee expresses an opinion the boss doesn’t like, wears apparel with a brand the boss detests, or expresses support for a cause the boss opposes, and that employee is fired for some unrelated reason (e.g., low productivity, reduction in force), the employee may believe the firing was wrongful and related to discriminatory reasons and sue claiming wrongful termination, discrimination or retaliation (based on one of the categories afforded protection under the law).

-With mid-term elections upon us and the 2020 presidential election already gearing up, the workplace is likely to become increasingly affected by, and infected with, controversy and discord and related litigation.
+With the 2020 presidential election looming, the workplace is likely to become increasingly affected by, and infected with, controversy and discord and related litigation.

 Employers should be mindful of the potential pitfalls of allowing or fostering a workplace environment with unfettered political expression, debate and arguments.
 So, how can an employer deal with these challenges?
 Employers may be well-advised to consider implementing policies to avoid or reduce such problems.